Entscheider/SeamEater/Readme.md

 Clone the repository and install the dependencies if necessary.
 Then go to the source directory and run `python3 main.py`.

-It is possible to use a faster seam finding algorithm by compiling the CPython-Extension.
+It is possible to use a faster seam finding algorithm by compiling the Cython-Extension.
 To do that, you have to run `python3 setup.py build_ext  --inplace` and restart the application.

 ## Screenshots